 About

-Born and now based in Toronto, I have lived, worked, and studied in Canada, the UK, and France, with stints elsewhere in Europe, the US, and Latin America, including significant time on the conference circuit and on the road with clients.
+Born and now based in Toronto, I have lived, worked, and studied in Canada, the UK, and France, with extended stays elsewhere in Europe, the US, and Latin America, including time on the road with clients and on the conference circuit.

-I bring 15 years of cross-sector experience including: research, strategic planning, partnership development, data management, and enterprise architecture.
-I work with governments, new and established companies, and third-sector partners to help them improve their decision-making, modernize and transform their organizations, and effect change.
+I bring 20 years of cross-sector experience including: strategy, operations, research, partnership development, analytics, data management, and enterprise architecture.
+I work with governments, new and established companies, and third-sector partners to help them improve their decision-making, modernize and transform their organizations, and negotiate systems change.

 Early Career

-My research training is a natural bridge to my current work on using data strategy to improve business strategy.
+My experience conducting and communicating research is a natural bridge to my current work on using data strategy to improve business strategy.
 This background enables me to synthesize and translate the most recent findings in several areas, including data strategy, to produce recommendations for senior decision-makers.
-I help clients achieve their objectives and key results, modernize and transform their organizations, and effect change.
+I help companies achieve their objectives and key results, modernize and transform their organizations, and improve client experience.
 I study systems and the data patterns that reveal their effectiveness or limitations.
 I assess the relation of this evidential basis to implementations of theory, strategy, and policy.

 Work in Strategy